Get the fastest Colorado LLC formation online with worry-free services and support to start your business

 Once you’ve reserved a name and have appointed a registered agent, it’s time to certify your LLC in Colorado.
-To start doing business, you’ll need to complete your Articles of Organization and file it with the Colorado Secretary of State.
+To start doing business, you’ll need to complete your Articles of Organization and file them with the Colorado Secretary of State.
 Your Articles of Organization is a legal document that officially creates your LLC.
 It lets the government know important details about your new business.

 You’ll need the following information to fill out the Articles of Organization form accurately: